-Since writing my previous booklet on the Edward Jeffreys’ crusades in Liverpool entitled "Liverpool Gripped By Revival" I have felt that it would be good to do a follow up account of some of the other moves of God in Liverpool and Merseyside’s past.
-God has indeed blessed us in many ways, particularly during the period 1840-1940, so much so that it has been said by some that Liverpool is the third most evangelical city in the UK, behind Belfast and Glasgow.
+Since writing my previous booklet on the Edward Jeffreys’ crusades in Liverpool entitled "Liverpool Gripped By Revival" (The 1934 Liverpool Revival) I felt that it would be good to do a follow up account of some of the other moves of God in Liverpool and Merseyside’s past.
+God has indeed blessed us in many ways, so much so that it has been said by some that Liverpool is the third most evangelical city in the UK, behind Belfast and Glasgow.
 Travelling around Merseyside this certainly becomes evident when we see so many evangelical churches in existence.
 Sadly many of these are struggling in these days, and many people are discouraged, so I do believe that it is now a good time to reflect on what God has done in the past, and also to consider what it was that the past generations of Christians had that we perhaps have lost sight of today.

 I have so much enjoyed reading of some of the wonderful exploits of these evangelists, which has personally strengthened my own faith, and I hope will also strengthen the faith of all who read of their lives.¹ Similarly through the ministry of William Garrett and the Methodist Mission, multitudes were brought to Christ with many transformed lives, but this was over a period of some 30 years, but the end result, however, was the same.
 The ministry of Canon Richard Hobson also, is a wonderful story of a transformed parish in Liverpool, which again took place over a period of 30 years.
 On the other hand during the Edward Jeffreys’ Crusades a multitude of people was brought to Christ in Bootle and Tuebrook, during the summer of 1934, with 3,000 people converted in one day!
 Many thousands were also brought to Christ during the Moody/Sankey and Torrey/Alexander crusades.
 God has, therefore, visited us in a number of different ways, but the cumulative effect of it all has been to bring much spiritual blessing to Liverpool and Merseyside.